frequently asked questions

 Click on a question below to expand or collapse more information.

-- Be intellectually stimulating in order to stretch students' minds and cause students to think about issues they might not have before.
+- Be intellectually stimulating in order to stretch students' minds and encourage students to think about issues they might not have before.
 Selected books should be at least a bit over the students' heads but not beyond reach

-Freshmen - Read the book!
+New Students - Read the book!
 Attend your K Week K Team meeting on Tuesday, August 25. and bring your QLC!
-Then attend events all year long which will allow you to delve deeper into the book while reflecting on your personal collegiate experience.
-View the Checklist for more info.
+Then attend events all year-long which will allow you to delve deeper into the book while reflecting on your personal collegiate experience.

-Freshmen will receive a FREE copy of the book during their Advising Conferences.
-Faculty and staff who choose to use the book in their classes may request a free copy by emailing CommonReading@lsv.uky.edu.
+New students will receive a FREE copy of the book during their "see blue."
+U Orientation sessions.
+Faculty who choose to use the book in their classes may request a free copy by emailing CommonReading@lsv.uky.edu.
 Other students, faculty, and staff who wish to read the book may purchase it at the UK Bookstore or online.

 Small group discussions about the CRE will be held during K Week, on August 25, 2014.
 For more information, visit the K Week website.

 It is expected that you read the book and attend your K Week K Team meeting on the CRE.
 The Common Reading Experience is meant to be an introduction to academic life at UK.
 Not only will you enjoy a common academic experience with the campus community, but you'll get to connect with each other before classes even start.
 The program will prepare you for what to expect in some collegiate classes, while allowing you to learn from your peers.
 You do not want to be the one to miss out on this great introductory experience.

 Bring your copy of the book and your QLC.
 It's always great to remember a pen, just in case you want to jot down some notes.